 And it is not just the quantity of sleep we are lacking.
 Our quality of sleep is poorer due to the hours we keep, the time and nature of the food we eat, the floods of artificial light that keep our retinal cells activated after sundown, and the sheer volume of unprocessed noise and stress chemistry in our nervous system.

-And whilst this overabundance of stress chemistry creates major long-term damage in all of our cells, tissues and organs, it isn’t just physical consequences that are ailing us, but neurological and psychological ones too.
+And while this overabundance of stress chemistry creates major long-term damage in all of our cells, tissues, and organs, it isn’t just physical consequences that are ailing us, but neurological and psychological ones too.

 Researchers have suggested there are at least six different ways in which psychological stress can kill you.